dcblack/dcblack.github.io/FabulousFasters/Resources/Experts_supporting_Keto_n_Carnivore.md

 In this document, I have compiled a list of books, videos, doctors and researchers that express views on the impact of lifestyle on metabolic health.
 Specifically, I am researching what constitutes a healthy metabolism and how ketogenic and carnivore diets contribute to improved health.
 This aims to educate us on the scientific evidence supporting these approaches.
 By introducing trustworthy experts, I hope to help individuals better understand how to improve their own health and that of others.

 This is not a book nor a carefully written news article and may seem a bit messy at first.
 The idea is to give you names and references which you can search further.
 You might want to start with the list of [Books](#Books) and read some of the starred book titles.
-Or perhaps view some of the [Videos Changing Minds](#Videos Changing Minds).
+Or perhaps view some of the [Videos](#Videos).

 ## Methodology